projectEndings/Endings/articles/dhq_holmes_takeda/07_archiving.md

-Archiving.
+[//]: # Archiving.
 Now it's built, how do we archive it?
 Negotiating with the Library.
-The issue with URLs -- is a domain name intrinsic to the identity of the project?
+The issue with URLs: is a domain name intrinsic to the identity of the project?
 Will the archive [pay to] maintain it?

 ## 7. Archiving